BlkPingu/htw-latex-template/README.md

 #HTW Berlin Thesis LaTeX Template
 This is an <b>unofficial</b> HTW Berlin LaTeX template for a master/bachelor thesis.
-The style is similiar to the official .doc template.
+The style is similar to the official .doc template.

 ## Usage:
 * clone git repository